Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Dataset

-\paragraph{Dataset Analysis} We compare our dataset against two popular NLP event-event relations dataset -- in \Cref{tab:test-dataset} -- as there is no existing dataset on multimodal event-event relations.
-M$^2$E$^2$R has comparable number of `Hierarchical' and `Identical' relations with the added novelty of being first-of-its-kind multimodal (text + vision) event-event relations dataset.
+\textbf{Dataset Analysis.} As we are the first to propose \textit{multimodal} hierarchical event relations analysis, we compare our dataset against two popular \textit{text-only} hierarchical event relations datasets in \Cref{tab:test-dataset}.
+Overall, {\fontfamily{qcr}\selectfont MultiHiEve} has a comparable number of hierarchical and identical relations, but has the added novelty of being the first multimodal (text and vision) event-event relations dataset.
+Further, both NLP datasets limit the event types to a fixed ontology.
+We do not put any such constraints on either text or video event types.